top of page

 Bake for 20-25 minutes until golden brown.

-Leave them to cool completely in the muffin tin before removing them.
+Leave them to cool completely in the muffin tin before removing them with a small spatula.

 Viennese Mince Pies